toeverything/OctoBase/README.md

 OctoBase is an offline-available, scalable, self-contained collaborative database, which was originally designed for AFFiNE.
 AFFiNE is a local-first open source knowledge base that provides full functionality in any network environment.

-Based on OctoBase, you can not only implement a rich text editor for offline writing, but also implement richer offline collaboration functions based on OctoBase's data abstraction, such as: multidimensional tables, drawing boards, chat software, etc.
+Based on OctoBase, you can not only implement a rich text editor for offline writing, but also implement richer offline collaboration functions based on OctoBase's data abstraction, such as: multidimensional tables, drawing boards, etc.

 As an offline collaborative data database, OctoBase has the following characteristics: